 Currently, the Zoo serves as a unique recreational resource and attraction within the City that serves approximately 1.8 million residents and visitors of the City each year.
-Under the proposed Project, redevelopment and expansion of existing facilities and the construction of new facilities within the Zoo would improve the recreational value and opportunities provided by the Zoo.
-As proposed, this includes development of new overnight special event spaces, picnic spots, rock climbing, playgrounds (i.e., Nature Play Park), and a public park to be located within the Zoo and accessible at no cost to the public.
+Under the Alternative 1.5 Project, redevelopment and expansion of existing facilities and the construction of new facilities within the Zoo would improve the recreational value and opportunities provided by the Zoo.
+This includes development of new overnight special event spaces, picnic spots, rock climbing, playgrounds (i.e., Nature Play Park), and a public park to be located within the Zoo's northern parking adjacent Zoo Drive.
+This public park would be separate from the Zoo and accessible at no cost to the public.